willow-ahrens/FinchBenchmarks/README.md

 computer, however we expect the relative performance between Finch, TACO and OpenCV to roughly match the results presented in the paper.

-Please list all requirements that are needed to build and test your artifact.
-For instance, minimum disk space required, cache size, CPU/GPU, OS version, compiler versions, AWS/Azure space requirements, docker support requirements, any special hardware, proprietary benchmarks such as SPEC CPU benchmarks, etc.
-The overall idea is to share these details upfront with the AEC so they can manage the resources in time to evaluate your artifact.

 ## Artifact check-list (meta-information)
 - **Operating System:** We tested on Ubuntu 18 and MacOS 12.5, but we expect it to work on most modern mac or linux distributions.